cosc2336-ds-alg/assg07/README.md

 with all of them now uncommented.
 If you want, you can now delete the `template` subdirectory.
-And you can delete the files `List-notemplate.[hpp|cpp]` as well as the original `assg-tests.cpp` file, none of these are used any longer in your templatized version of the `List<T>` class.
+And you can delete the files `List-notemplate.[hpp|cpp]` as well as the original `test-List.cpp` file, none of these are used any longer in your templatized version of the `List<T>` class.

 You should have done these changes in a new branch called `template`, as stated in step 1.
 Once you are satisfied, commit your changes to